-The detection accuracy of the proposed method is based on IMU sensors (such as gyro) readings, and even the same type gyros placed at the different positions of one drone, the readings are totally different during the same flight task.
-The proposed method is doing a comparison based on these "uncertainty" sensors readings.
-So to achieve a high detection accuracy, we strongly suggest users adjust the thresholds by doing several flight tests before using this method, it just like a baseline test.
-First, fly the drone in an open space several times, and then download the flight data.
-Next, slightly adjust the values of thresholds based on the values set in this paper and run the proposed method using the IMU data and GPS data offline.
-Finally, find the satisfied values and implement the detection method on the drone.
+The detection accuracy of the proposed method is based on IMU sensors (such as gyro) readings, and even though the same type of gyros are placed at different positions of one drone, the readings are totally different during the same flight task.
+The proposed method is doing a comparison based on these "uncertainty" sensor readings.
+So, to achieve a high detection accuracy, we strongly suggest users adjust the thresholds by doing several flight tests before using this method;